 To clean porcelain surfaces: Immediately wipe up acid spills like fruit juice, milk and tomatoes with a dry cloth.
 Do not use a moistened sponge or cloth on hot porcelain.
 When the oven is cool, clean it with hot, soapy water and a soft cloth, rinse and then dry.
 It is normal for porcelain to show fine lines with age due to exposure to heat and food.

-To clean stainless steel: Wipe with the grain when cleaning stainless steel.
-Use a mild, non-abrasive cleaning agent or stainless steel cleaner with a soft cloth.
-Wipe dry to avoid water marks.
-Do not use cleaning materials that contain chlorine since it is corrosive to stainless steel.
+To clean stainless steel: Clean stainless steel areas by using mild, soapy water with a soft cloth.
+Wipe in the direction of the stainless steel grain when washing and drying.
+Rinse with water and wipe dry to avoid water marks.
+Do not use cleaning agents that are abrasive or contain chlorine since both are corrosive to stainless steel.
+For added shine, apply stainless steel conditioner and wipe off excess with a soft cloth.
+Do not apply stainless steel conditioners or cleaners to control labels or markings.
 Warning: Some stainless steel cleaners are known to have negative effects on materials other than stainless steel.
-Make sure to apply stainless steel cleaner to stainless steel components only!
-Stainless steel conditioning cloths can be purchased in the Bosch Accessories & Parts Store (part number 00311134).
+Make sure to apply stainless steel cleaners to stainless steel components only!
+Do not apply to control labels or markings.